Which is the best movie streaming box for under £100? Roku Streaming Stick vs Apple TV vs Chromecast and more

 READ: Google Chromecast review

-Plex support does mean you can stream your own content through a computer too.
+Plex support also means you can stream your own content through a computer too.

 Google Chromecast is cheap and ridiculously simple to use.
 You just tell the specific app to send the pictures to the device and the rest is done for you.